icgc-argo/argo-docs/docs/submission/validating-molecular-data.md

 ### Understanding the Validation Report
 Validation report summaries can be found in the folder where you ran `seq-tools`.
 Reports are separated into three categories:
-- **PASS:** This status indicates that these payload(s) are ready for submission.
+- **PASS:** This status indicates that the payload(s) are ready for submission.
-- **PASS-with-WARNING:** This status indicates that these payload(s) are ready for submission, however there may be a parameter you want to double check before submission.
+- **PASS-with-WARNING:** This status indicates that the payload(s) are ready for submission, however there may be a parameter you want to double check before submission.
-- **INVALID:** This status indicates that these payload(s) are _not_ ready for submission.
+- **INVALID:** This status indicates that the payload(s) are _not_ ready for submission.

 In the **INVALID** summary report, each reason for failure is listed.
 Errors must be fixed before you attempt to submit this payload.
 To view all reports that are generated: